jju/stubbl/teams/cacklingfuries.md

 SELECT pl.nr AS "#", pl.name AS Player, count(md.f_match_id) AS GP, sum(mx.catches) + sum(mx.pickups) + sum(md.intcpt) + sum(mx.handoff_catches) AS Touches, sum(md.td) AS TD, sum(mx.rushing_distance_move) AS Rsh, sum(md.cp) AS Cp, sum(mx.pass_distance) AS CpDst, sum(mx.catches) AS Ctch, sum(md.intcpt) AS "Int", sum(md.bh) + sum(md.si) + sum(md.ki) AS Cas, sum(mx.inflicted_blocks) AS Blk, sum(mx.inflicted_sacks) AS Sck, sum(md.mvp) AS MVP, sum(mx.interceptions_thrown) AS Intercepted, sum(mx.sustained_sacks) AS Sacked, sum(mx.sustained_kos) AS KOed, sum(mx.sustained_bhs) AS Hurt, sum(mx.sustained_sis) AS Injured, sum(mx.sustained_kill) AS Killed, (sum(md.td) * 3) + sum(md.cp) + (sum(md.intcpt) * 2) + (sum(md.bh) * 2) + (sum(md.si) * 2) + (sum(md.ki) * 2) + (sum(md.mvp) * 5) AS SPP FROM match_data AS md JOIN match_data_es AS mx ON md.f_player_id = mx.f_pid AND md.f_match_id = mx.f_mid JOIN players AS pl ON md.f_player_id = pl.player_id AND md.f_team_id = pl.owned_by_team_id JOIN matches AS mt ON mt.match_id = md.f_match_id JOIN tours ON md.f_tour_id = tours.tour_id AND md.f_did = tours.f_did WHERE tours.name = "Green Cup XI" AND pl.f_tname = "Cackling Furies" GROUP BY pl.name, pl.nr ORDER BY pl.nr ASC;
 ```

+#### Projection GCXII

+W-D-L 7-1-8

+The Furies are hoping for a chance at the divisional title, but will have to work to make the playoffs first.
+With Luanna out of the picture at the season's start with a rookie instead, it's probably going to be a rough one for Furies fans.

 ### Stars